samuelbarrett1234/atp/README.md

 ## Installation

 The C++ solution was built and tested using Microsoft Visual Studio 2019, on a Windows 10 machine.
 This project uses the Boost C++ libaries.
 Please ensure that they are installed, and that the environment variable `BOOST_DIR` to be set to the root of Boost's installation directory.
+Ensure you build Boost with the correct compiler and C++ version, otherwise you may experience compilation errors.

 After installation, try building the library and running the unit tests to check everything is working correctly.